distribution/distribution/docs/storage-drivers/swift.md

     </td>
     <td>
     <p>
     Optionally, specify the OpenStack Auth's version,for example <code>3</code>.
-The driver use 0 (autodetect) by default.
+By default the driver will autodetect the auth's version from the AuthURL.
     </p>
     </td>
 </tr>